Cottage Modern

 Artful Interior Design Pulls It All Together

-Last but far from least, in this whole house transformation, our skilled interior design partners at Making Room for Peace have selected just the right touches—furnishings, lighting, tile—to take the entire home to a new level of style and grace.
-Steve and Kirsten are so happy with the results and say this process has brought them from only liking to fully loving their newly customized and expanded home.
+Last but far from least, in this whole house transformation, our skilled interior design partners at Making Room for Peace selected just the right touches — furnishings, lighting, tile — to take the entire home to a new level of style and grace.
+The homeowners are so happy with the results and say this process has brought them from only liking to fully loving their newly customized and expanded home.

 Interior view of primary bedroom showing monochromatic dark interior, organic bed linen and brass touches